syedmazharaliraza/IntrepidKey/README.md

 ## What is InterpidKey?

   **InterpidKey** is <ins>**random password generator**</ins> for generating impossible-to-crack passwords, which are complex with multiple types of characters (numbers, letters, and symbols).
 It keeps you safe from most password-hacking methods, such as by social engineering, brute force, dictionary attack method, etc. and keep your online accounts safe.
+  Using complex and unique passwords can largely minimise such kinds of hacking.<br>
+  ### InterpidKey has the vision to create a platform where user can generate and save their passwords

 ### Functionalities to be added:
   - Javascript for generating random small alphabets.